-(This Is Part Two of Our “Data Governance Anti-Patterns Series”, Part One Can Be Found Here).
+(This Is Part II of Our “Data Governance Anti-Patterns Series”, Part I Can Be Found Here).

 Anti-patterns are behaviors that take bad problems and lead to even worse solutions.
 In the world of data governance, they’re everywhere.

 In today’s blog post, I’ll be focused on one anti-pattern in particular: Role Based Access Control (RBAC), which has actually been around for a really long time.
 The idea is to map access to roles, which in theory simplifies the rules around who can access what.
 But over the long term, RBAC is the wrong approach to take – it’s an anti-pattern.

 Read on to learn why.

 Let’s start with a really simple scenario to set the RBAC stage: We have 3 data sources to share: A, B, and C. But we can’t just have those data sources accessible to everyone – we need to put access controls on those data sources.

 The RBAC approach is to create a single role for users who can see A, B, and C. Let’s call this Role 1.
 This makes a lot of sense, because if someone needs access to A, B, and C, we simply give them Role 1 in our identity management system, and they can access that data.

 But sometimes approaches that makes sense at first can eventually get out of hand.

 For example, say we now have a fourth data source: D. Unfortunately, data source D has different criteria for access, so we need a new role for D: Role 2.
 Also, in parallel, let’s say that we’ve learned that the rules around data source C have changed, and users now need additional training before they can access to it.
 So now we have to create a Role 3 for that.